This post may contain affiliate links. Read the full disclosure here

 The calming effects of chamomile tea can help you relax and fall asleep.
 It’s made by brewing dried chamomile flowers in hot water for 3 to 5 minutes.

 A study in healthy volunteers showed that people who consumed chamomile tea over a week had reduced anxiety levels.
-This study also showed that chamomile tea reduced the stress hormone cortisol by 34% after consumption.
+This study also showed that chamomile tea reduced the stress related neurotransmitter GABA after consumption.

 Why is chamomile tea good for anxiety?

 Chamomile tea has been used medicinally for thousands of years, and it has some scientific evidence that it may reduce anxiety.
 The most likely active ingredient in the tea is apigenin, which can block the effects of cortisol, a hormone released when you’re stressed.

 Cortisol can trigger feelings of anxiety, so blocking its effects could help make you feel less anxious.
 Other ingredients in the tea may also have mild tranquilizing (relaxing) effects.